lemaslab/project-template/INSTRUCTIONS.md

 Acknowledgements
 ----------------

 The initial file and directory structure of this project was developed by a group of participants in the Reproducible Science Curriculum Workshop, held at [NESCent] in December 2014 ([rr-init repository]).
 The structure is based on, and heavily follows the one proposed by [Noble 2009], with a few but small modifications.
 All copyright and related and neighboring rights to the original template were dedicated to the public domain worldwide under the [CC0 Public Domain Dedication].
 The template and its derivatives are distributed without any warranty.
-It has been further modified by Pat Schloss to fit the needs of his research group.
+It has been further modified by Dominick Lemas to fit the needs of his research group.

 [rr-init repository]: https://github.com/Reproducible-Science-Curriculum/rr-init
 [latest release]: https://github.com/Reproducible-Science-Curriculum/rr-init/releases/latest